777arc/textbook/content/pluto_intro.rst

 Exercise 2: Create a Spectrogram/Waterfall
 ##########################################

-For this exercise you will create a spectrogram, a.k.a. waterfall, like we learned about at the end of the Frequency Domain chapter.
+For this exercise you will create a spectrogram, a.k.a. waterfall, like we learned about at the end of the :ref:`freq-domain-chapter` chapter.
 A spectrogram is simply a bunch of FFT's displayed stacked on top of each other, i.e. it's an image with one axis representing frequency and the other axis representing time.

-In the Frequency Domain chapter we saw the Python code to perform an FFT.
+In the :ref:`freq-domain-chapter` chapter we saw the Python code to perform an FFT.
 For this exercise you can use code snippets from the previous exercise, as well as a little bit of basic python code.

 Hints: